P A U L B L E Y

 with the following caption:

-"The first performance of a music synthesizer was made be pianist Paul Bley at Philaarmonic Hall, Lincoln Center in New York City on December 26, 1969.
+"The first performance of a music synthesizer was made be pianist Paul Bley at Philarmonic Hall, Lincoln Center in New York City on December 26, 1969.
 Bley developed a proprietary interface that allowed real time performance on the music synthesizer."

-Paul Bley performing on the Moog synthesizer at Philarmonic Hall, NYC Dec.
+Moog synthesizer at Philarmonic Hall, NYC Dec.
 26, 1969.

 Find out more about Paul Bley's thoughts on electronic music and synthesizers